 Key Performance Indicator / KPI – Key performance indicator is a social media metric that evaluates your social media performance.

-Like – Like is an expression used to define the click on a post as a sign of approval the content or show your support.
+Like – Like is an expression used to define the click on a post as a sign of approval of the content or show your support.

 Live Streaming – Live streaming is a way of broadcasting over the internet in real-time.